eldada/terraform-examples/5.aws-eks/README.md

 - SSH access is optional (set `node_key_pair` variable)
 - Auto-scaling is configured based on `node_min_size`, `node_desired_size`, and `node_max_size`
 - Nodes are managed by AWS EKS and automatically join the cluster
+- **EBS CSI Driver**: The EBS CSI driver addon is automatically installed when EC2 is enabled
+  - Required for dynamic volume provisioning
+  - Uses IAM role for service account (IRSA) for secure access
+- **gp3 StorageClass**: A gp3 StorageClass is automatically created and set as default when EC2 is enabled
+  - Uses EBS CSI driver (`ebs.csi.aws.com`)
+  - Encrypted by default
+  - Supports volume expansion
+  - Volume binding mode: `WaitForFirstConsumer` (volumes are created when pods are scheduled)
+  - **Note**: If your cluster has an existing default storage class (e.g., gp2), you may want to remove its default annotation to avoid conflicts:
+    ```bash
+    kubectl annotate storageclass gp2 storageclass.kubernetes.io/is-default-class- --overwrite
+    ```

 ### Fargate Compute Type